subrotod/GettingAndCleaningData_R/README.md

 Each observation(row) represents an entry with a subjID, actDesc (activity decriptor), followed by the 561 feature variables available in feature.txt.

-Step 2.  *Extract the columns of interest in prjDF*
+Step 2.  *Extract the columns of interest from prjDF into xDF*

 * Create a character vector with the subjID and actDesc columns followed by the 561 feature names specified in feature.txt.The 561 features correspond to the 561 data columns in the X_train.txt and X_test.txt files.
 * Extract the columns in the vector corresponding to the subjId, actDesc, mean and standard deviation of each measurement, using string matching on the names provided in feature.txt.Variables that had a *"-mean"* or a "-std"* string as part of their name were retained.
 All other variables were dropped.**Seventy nine of the 561 variables were retained.**